cradlepoint/container-samples/cp-mario/README.md

 ## Setup:
 - Edit your Cradlepoint router configuration and navigate to System > Containers > Projects and click Add.
-- Give your project a name ("Speedtest-Tracker") and click on the Compose tab.
+- Give your project a name ("CP-Mario") and click on the Compose tab.
 - Paste the following YAML into the compose tab of your project and click save:

 ```yaml